List of Bakugan Battle Brawlers characters: Ren Krawler

 Ren Krawler (レン・クロウラー, Ren Kurōrā) is a 16-year-old Darkus Brawler.
 Ren was the leader of a secret agent group sent to Earth by Emperor Barodius to find the DNA Code.
 He is an alien disguised as a human sent to find the best brawlers and defeat the Neathians.
 Ren comes from the underground world of Gundalia where he was kept, unknowingly, by the Emperor's family due to his possession of a dark Bakugan with a powerful ability.
 He is a member of the Twelve Orders because he thinks that would save his people if he works for them.
 He is attempting to trick the brawlers into thinking that the Neathians are the ones trying to conquer Gundalia.
 His Bakugan partner is Linehalt.
-He makes an appearance at the end of the final episode of New Vestroia.
-In A New Beginning it was revealed that he helped put Bakugan Interspace online.
-He has a battle with Dan, which ends up as a draw.
-In Confrontation Ren shows too much care and loyalty to his home planet.
-It's possible that even if Ren and Marucho are current enemies, they still share a big friendship thread.
-It also seems Ren does not want to fight the brawlers because he still remembers their friendship.

 After Sid, Lena, Jesse and Zenet were punished by the Twelve Orders, Ren feels incredibly guilty over what has happened, especially since he has gotten off Scot free each time.
 While he was fighting with Dan, he was surprised to see that Sid is alive and is relieved to hear from him that the others are alive as well.
 Sid saves Ren from Dharak's attack and falls to his death, not before giving Ren his Rubanoid.
 After some serious thought and battling with Dan, Ren decides to turn on Barodius and do something he should have done a long time ago: fight alongside his true friends.
 At first, the Neathians do not accept him, but after battling Fabia, where he lost, Fabia offers him her hand and he goes with the Brawlers.
 He is now one of the Castle Knights.
 After the war is over Ren returns to Gundalia along with his teammates and Nurzak.

-In Mechtanium Surge Ren has become the commander of the Gundalian Forces and is reunited with the Brawlers when they come to help Gundalia fight against Mag Mel.
+In Mechtanium Surge, Ren has become the commander of the Gundalian Forces and is reunited with the Brawlers when they come to help Gundalia fight against Mag Mel.